Interested in learning how to sell life insurance successfully?

 Before you can sell, there are a few things to take care of first.

-First, get your life insurance license if you haven’t already.
+First, learn how to get your insurance license if you haven’t already.

 Once you pass the exam, find an agency or insurance IMO to partner with.